Home Go to Meditation

 About the Author

-Eden Kozlowski's passion is to move people into the authenticness of their being and help them take full responsibility for their lives and health.
+Eden Kozlowski's passion is to move people into the calm and peace of their being and help them take responsibility for their work, life and health.

-See her interviews on ATH with Dr. Judith Orloff, psychiatrist and NY Times best-selling author; Sona Mehring, Founder and CEO of Caring Bridge; and Sarah McLean, the "face of mainstream meditation."
+See her interviews on ATH with Dr. Judith Orloff, psychiatrist and NY Times best-selling author; Sona Mehring, Founder and CEO of Caring Bridge; Elizabeth Lesser, Co-Founder of the Omega Institute; and Sarah McLean, the "face of mainstream meditation."